jalacloud/cybersecurity/Outcome-driven Metrics/02-unidentified-devices-on-internal-networks.md

     ```
   - **Outcome**: High compliance rates and shorter processing times reflect strong access control practices.

 #### **h.
-How are devices authenticated and authorized before being allowed to connect to the network?**
+How are devices authenticated and authorised before being allowed to connect to the network?**
-- **Metric**: Percentage of devices successfully authenticated and authorized.
+- **Metric**: Percentage of devices successfully authenticated and authorised.
   - **Formula**:
     ```markdown
     Successful authentication percentage =
-    (Number of authenticated and authorized devices / Total number of devices attempting to connect) * 100
+    (Number of authenticated and authorised devices / Total number of devices attempting to connect) * 100
     ```
-  - **Outcome**: A high percentage indicates robust authentication and authorization controls, reducing the risk of unauthorized access.
+  - **Outcome**: A high percentage indicates robust authentication and authorisation controls, reducing the risk of unauthorised access.

 #### **i.
 What is the policy for employees bringing their own devices (BYOD) to work, and how are these devices managed and secured?**
 - **Metric**: Percentage of BYOD devices compliant with security policies.